Middle Village–Metropolitan Avenue station

-The Middle Village–Metropolitan Avenue station is a terminal station of the BMT Myrtle Avenue Line of the New York City Subway.
-It is located at the intersection of Metropolitan Avenue and Rentar Plaza in Middle Village, Queens.
+The Middle Village–Metropolitan Avenue station (announced as the Metropolitan Avenue-Middle Village station on trains and signed as Metropolitan Avenue) is a terminal station of the BMT Myrtle Avenue Line of the New York City Subway.
+It is located at the intersection of Metropolitan Avenue and Rentar Plaza in the neighborhood of Middle Village, Queens.
 The station is served by the M train at all times.

 History

-The station originally opened on October 1, 1906, to serve the adjacent Lutheran cemetery.
-It was part of an extension of the line past Wyckoff Avenue along a former steam dummy surface line.
-A second station opened on August 9, 1915, west of the original facility, while the other former surface stations were elevated.
-On July 16, 1974, a fire completely destroyed the original wooden platform and station house along with R27 cars 8202, 8203, 8237 and R30 car 8512 along with some fire damage done to R32 cars 3549, 3659, 3694 and 3695, and the station had to be completely rebuilt.
+The station originally opened on September 3, 1881 as the terminus of the Lutheran Cemetery Line, a former steam dummy surface line.
+On October 1, 1906, the Lutheran line was connected to the BMT Myrtle Avenue Line via ramp at the Wyckoff Avenue.
+A second station, just west of the original facility, opened on August 9, 1915, with the other former Lutheran surface stations having been recently elevated.
+This station was moved due to the original being located in the right-of-way of the then-future New York Connecting Railroad.
+On July 16, 1974, a fire completely destroyed the original wooden platform and station house along with three R27 cars and one R30 car, along with some fire damage done to four R32 cars, and the station had to be completely rebuilt.
 It reopened in 1980 with the current concrete platform and brick stationhouse.

 By railroad and service directions, the station is the southern terminal of both the Myrtle Avenue Line and full-length M train.
 It was the northern terminal of the M train by service direction before its reroute on June 27, 2010.
 Even though this is the M's southern terminal by railroad direction, the service's late-night terminus, Myrtle Avenue, is geographically further south, but the weekend and weekday terminals at Essex Street and Forest Hills–71st Avenue, respectively, are geographically further north.

+In 2023, plans were announced for the Interborough Express, a light rail line using the Fremont Secondary right of way.
+As part of the project, a light rail station at Metropolitan Avenue has been proposed next to the existing subway station.